dgkanatsios/AzureContainerInstancesManagement/README.md

 Finally, we suppose that there is an external service that uses our Functions to manage running Docker containers and schedule sessions on them.

-## Inspiration
-This project was heavily inspired by a similar project that deals with a similar issue but uses Azure VMs called [AzureGameRoomsScaler](https://github.com/PoisonousJohn/AzureGameRoomsScaler).

 ## One-click deployment

 Click the following button to deploy the project to your Azure subscription: